jay-3107/RecommendationSystem/README.md

 # React + Vite

-we have changes the script in package.json of the backend (node_backend ) please note
+1. we have changes the script in package.json of the backend (node_backend ) please note
+2. note : to run the project on local machine , please clone the localhost branch

 for frontend to run :-